wpswings/woo-gift-cards-lite/readme.txt

 Yes, the plugin supports multiple languages and is WPML compatible.
 You can also use the Loco Translate plugin to translate the strings into another language.

 = Does the WordPress Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
-The plugin is compatible with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.
+The plugin is compatible with the Price with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.

 = Can I set the expiry for the WooCommerce gift card coupons? = Yes.
 In the General Settings of the plugin, you can set the number of days after which the gift card will expire.